cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 The following steps give an overview of the objectives:

-1: Create a basic Spring Boot web application
+1. Create a basic Spring Boot web application.

-2: Build and deploy the Spring Boot application with Gradle or Maven
+2. Build and deploy the Spring Boot application with Gradle or Maven.

-3: Create a CICS TS Model to designate a TSQ as recoverable.
+3. Create a CICS TS Model to designate a TSQ as recoverable.
 A recoverable TSQ is a simple construct to demonstrate the effects of transaction commit and rollback.

-4: Use Spring Boot's @Transactonal annotation at the class or method level.
+4. Use Spring Boot's @Transactonal annotation at the class or method level.
 This approach automatically integrates Spring Boot's transactional capability with the Liberty transaction manager and is similar in concept to EJBs Container Managed Transactions (CMT).

-5: Use Spring's TransactionTemplate interface, this also gives automatic integration with the Liberty transaction manager, but is more similar to EJBs Bean Managed Transactions (BMT).
+5. Use Spring's TransactionTemplate interface, this also gives automatic integration with the Liberty transaction manager, but is more similar to EJBs Bean Managed Transactions (BMT).

-6: Finally from within the Spring Boot application we will use the more Java EE centric approach of creating *User Transactions* directly from the Liberty transaction manager.
+6. Finally from within the Spring Boot application we will use the more Java EE centric approach of creating *User Transactions* directly from the Liberty transaction manager.
 This is also a Bean Managed Transaction (BMT) approach.

 All the techniques discussed integrate Spring Boot with Liberty's transaction manager.
 If you are running in CICS Liberty then the CICS UOW is also automatically integrated with Liberty's transaction manager becoming subordinate to Liberty's global (XA) transaction.
 The net result is that your Java work and CICS work can be committed or rolled back as one.